pleb21/Quotstr/README.md

 `pip install nostr`

+run using `python main.py`

+requires you to have a `random_quotes.txt` file with a quote on each line

 uses the python nostr library by [jeffthibault](https://github.com/jeffthibault/python-nostr)

 - reads lines from a local file `random_quotes.txt` downloaded from [erossignon](https://github.com/erossignon/qod4outlook/blob/master/quotes.txt)